jlengstorf/jason.energy/site/posts/82-find-the-why/find-the-why.md

 Even though it can be frustrating, stressful, or even frightening to Find the Why, there have been few things that improved my life more dramatically than adopting this as a core strategy for being alive.

-If something makes me angry or sad, digging deeper helps me find a healthy and/or productive way to process that emotion.[^destructive] If I’m stressed and irritable, I can dig deeper and figure out where that stress is coming from and how to address it.
+If something makes me angry or sad, digging deeper helps me find a {% footnote id="destructive" %}healthy and/or productive way to process that emotion.{% endfootnote %} If I’m stressed and irritable, I can dig deeper and figure out where that stress is coming from and how to address it.
 If something goes wrong at work, I look for deeper patterns that will prevent it from ever happening again, rather than just putting out the fire and pointing fingers at someone else.

+{% footnoteText id="destructive" %}
-[^destructive]: This is a big change; I used to respond to strong emotion by verbally abusing the people around me to vent and/or eating pizza and ice cream until I couldn’t feel feelings anymore.
+This is a big change; I used to respond to strong emotion by verbally abusing the people around me to vent and/or eating pizza and ice cream until I couldn’t feel feelings anymore.
+{% endfootnoteText %}

 **After I learned to Find the Why, I became a happier, healthier, less volatile person.** (Or, as many of my friends would put it: “He’s less of a dick now.”)